septor/formbuilder/README.md

 A form builder for any number of uses.

+**Be warned!
+The first step to making this plugin happen is finding a decent, easy to use, drag and drop form builder.
+I've found two that have promise I just need to test them externally to make sure they work the way I need before I add it into the e107 code.**

+**Additionally, the database structure and other things may change with the use of the drag and drop builder.
+I probably prematurely commited the previous files!
+Oops!**

 More information will be released as the plugin matures.
 Stay tuned!

 ## Credits